stergiosbamp/nlp-review-rating-prediction/README.md

 # Natural Language Processing - Review Rating Prediction

+## Paper

+Read the [paper](paper/Products-review-rating-prediction-from-users-text-reviews.pdf) of this project for the theoritical details, the experiments that were conducted and the performance of the models.

 ## Task
 Product review rating prediction is the task of predicting a review rating from the free-form text part of a review.
 It’s a relatively new machine